 The FND sequence is a 120–121 semester hour program that includes extensive coursework in the sciences, social sciences, management, and specialized courses covering the broad field of food, nutrition and dietetics.
-Students gain comprehensive knowledge of foods and nutrition and develop professional skills in medical nutrition therapy, food service management, community health, and nutrition counseling.
+Students gain comprehensive knowledge of food and nutrition and develop professional skills in medical nutrition therapy, food service management, community health, and nutrition counseling.

 Graduates are eligible to begin a dietetic internship, if matched.
 Students generally apply for a post-graduate dietetic internship during their last semester.
 Dietetic internships require a minimum 1200 hours of preprofessional practice experience, approximately 8 months full time.
 Most internships are typically 10-12 months long, or longer if combined with graduate coursework or a required master's degree.
 Though completion of a DPD program meets the requirements for a dietetic internship, it is not a guarantee of being matched to a dietetic internship.